ExtendJ/ExtendJ-Explorer/README.md

 ```
 This should run a sample JastAdd project and run the JastAddAdUI program. see Lib dependencis below if it's not working.

 OBS!
 The debugger will run on the sample.cfg file in your directory.
+The file sample.cfg contain some Configuration Language code which is described later.

 ## Running JastAddAd on your project ##
 There are a few things that must be done to run JastAddAd on your own project.